 - Snap-on feature: Unlike most hand blenders that require you to twist and lock the attachments in place, Cuisinart’s attachments simply snap onto the motorized handle.
 Our food stylists found this—along with the push-button release—to be a really handy feature.

 - Attachments: What our food stylist Josh Rink loved most about Cuisinart’s hand blender was that it was so much more than a blender!
 This model comes with the standard attachment as well as a whisk and a mini food processor attachment—not to mention a tall and narrow blending vessel.
 These bonus pieces make this immersion blender even more of a kitchen multitasker.

 How It Performed

 In the tests, Cuisinart just edged out its competitors with its performance.
-When it came to whipped cream, this Cuisinart immersion blender had it whipped and ready for your next dessert in 35 seconds flat!
-As for the tomatoes, they were nice and smooth.
-In seconds they were fit for making into tomato soup.
+When it came to pureeing tomatoes, this Cuisinart immersion blender got them nice and smooth, making they were fit for tomato soup in seconds.
+As for the cream, it was whipped and ready for dessert in 35 seconds flat!

 What our Test Kitchen really liked though, was how easily this immersion blender made a tasty dijon vinaigrette.
 Whisking together salad dressings by hand into that picture-perfect emulsion is hard work.
 Just a few pulses of the blender and it’s done!
 It’s just the tool to have if you love topping your favorite salad with a homemade dressing.